Skip to content

 Cohere embed-v4.
 No GCP availability; cross-cloud friction.

-Local TEI sidecar on Cloud Run CPU from day one.
+Local TEI sidecar (dedicated Cloudflare Container) from day one.
 Correct upgrade target (D11 step 2) but unnecessary infrastructure at alpha when in-process works.
 Premature.

 Larger in-process models (BGE-large, nomic-embed-text-v1.5, Qwen3-Embedding).
 Upgrade targets (D11 step 1).
 Footprint/quality trade rejected for alpha; BGE-small is the right size for current worker sizing.